How to enroll devices in Desktop Analytics

 These collections continue to sync as their membership changes.
 For example, your deployment plan uses a collection with a Windows 7 membership rule.
 As those devices upgrade to Windows 10, and Configuration Manager evaluates the collection membership, those devices drop out of the collection and deployment plan.

-Configuration Manager sets the following Windows settings under
+Configuration Manager sets the following Windows settings under the local policy path

 |CommercialId||In order for a device to show up in Desktop Analytics, configure it with your organization’s Commercial ID.|